How to Effectively Organize Your IB Internal Assessment

 Organize Your Outline

 By breaking down each section of the IA into smaller parts, it becomes easier for students to tackle each piece one at a time without feeling overwhelmed by the entire project at once.
 Start by creating an introduction section that outlines what will be discussed throughout the rest of the paper, including any relevant background information or context necessary for readers who may not be familiar with the topic at hand.
-Next comes the main body section, where all evidence points should be organized into subsections so they can be easily referenced later on during the writing process.
-Finally, end with a conclusion that summarizes all major points discussed within the paper and ties everything together nicely while also making sure there are no loose ends left unresolved at its end.

-How to write each part of the IB Internal Assessment
+How to write each part of the IB Internal Assessment?

 Introduction